What is osteoporosis?

-- Women should review lifestyle practices with their doctors regularly.
+- Review lifestyle practices with their healthcare providers regularly.

-- A woman's risk for falls should be assessed at least once a year after menopause.
+- Have their personal risk for falls checked at least once a year after menopause.

-- A woman's height and weight should be checked yearly.
+- Have their height and weight checked yearly.

-- Women should be checked for kyphoses.
-This is the development of a rounded humped spines — and back pain.
+- Get checked for the development of a rounded humped in the spine and back pain (kyphosis).

 How is osteoporosis treated?

 Your healthcare provider will figure out the best treatment for you based on:

 - How old you are